SoFi is committed to fighting racism, standing in solidarity with all of our communities, providing space for open dialogue,

 There are many ways to build a portfolio of stocks and bonds.
 Most approaches fall into one of two categories: passive or active.
 Passive investing picks a benchmark index and mirrors it.
 An ETF made up of all the stocks in the S&P 500 index is an example.
 Active investing involves making decisions that differ from the benchmark index.
 A mutual fund that picks what it thinks are the 10 best stocks from anywhere in the world, or one that might overweight Europe at the expense of Japan are examples of active investing.
 SoFi actively curates a portfolio of passively managed index ETFs.
-First, we have a team of economists who look at hundreds of global stock and bond indexes, and measure both their historical volatility (variance) and how each moves relative to the others (covariance).
+First, we have a team of investment professionals who look at hundreds of global stock and bond indexes, and measure both their historical volatility (variance) and how each moves relative to the others (covariance).
 Then we add our performance assumptions for the next twelve months, broken out by dividends, coupons, and price appreciation, as each has potentially different tax treatment.
 We monitor markets and data and adjust portfolios when necessary, and we publish our work weekly to help provide transparency on our portfolio selections.
 We believe this approach gives you the advantages of active management, the broad diversification of index funds, and the low fees of index ETFs.
 To us, patience and consistency are key.
 Our portfolios are designed to keep you invested for the long-term so you are more likely to reach your goals.
 Ultimately, we believe this approach will deliver better returns over the long run than holding the same mix of indexes with no adjustments for changing economic conditions.
 We do not receive fees or compensation of any kind from any fund or family of funds.
 We pick the funds we think are best, purely on their merits.

 We automatically rebalance your investments about once a month.